Do accountants need FCA authorisation to refer clients for lending?

 ICAEW and ACCA members who are exempt by their professional body under the Financial Services and Markets Act 2000 (Appointed Representative) may have additional protections.
 Check with your professional body if you are uncertain.

-The ICAEW Business Finance Guide (updated 2024) confirms that members acting as introducers for lending products — where the referral is incidental to their accountancy services — generally do not need separate FCA authorisation.
+Professional bodies including ICAEW and ACCA generally confirm that members acting as introducers for lending products, where the referral is incidental to their accountancy services and the client is a Ltd-company SME, do not need separate FCA authorisation.

 The safe path: use a regulated broker